 - The ability to work evenings and weekends on a rotating schedule and to adapt to schedule changes on short notice is required.

-> - Principles and practices of finance, accounting and payroll.
+- Principles and practices of accounting.

-> - Regulations and standards governing departmental activities.
+- Regulations and standards governing departmental activities.

 - Current trends and developments in the field of accounting.